 If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Chief Student Services Officer, Laurie Kattuah-Snyder, or the Campus Police (if the victim so desires).
 The Deputy Title IX Coordinator for students is Marty Heator, Dean of Students.
 He can be reached at 734-462-4486, or in the McDowell Center, Room 175, 18600 Haggerty Road, Livonia, MI 48152, or by email at mheator@schoolcraft.edu.
-Employees should contact the Title IX Compliance Officer, Brenda Leavens, Chief Human Resource and Risk Management Officer at (734) 462-4563 or via email at bleavens@schoolcraft.edu.
+Employees should contact the Title IX Compliance Officer, the Executive Director of Human Resources (Amy Berendt) at 734-462-4406 or via email at aberendt@schoolcraft.edu.
 To contact the Campus Police, call 734-462-4424 or by writing, or coming into the office to report in the lower level of the Jeffress Center at 18600 Haggerty Road, Livonia, MI.
 Reports of all domestic violence, dating violence, sexual assault and stalking made to Campus Police will automatically be referred to the Deputy Title IX Coordinator for investigation regardless of if the complainant chooses to pursue criminal charges.